 Reporting Period for HPAR

 The reporting period for HPAR points is also known as the ‘accrual period’.
-The reporting period in which you can earn points for CHPLN renewal is your certification begin date through the time that you submit your application.
-The submission period is 10 months long.
-You may submit your HPAR application beginning 12 months before your expiration date, up to 2 months before your expiration date.
-If you collect points and/or submit your application during the extended deadline period (during the 2 months prior to your certification expiration date), an additional application fee will be assessed.
+The reporting period in which you can earn points for CHPLN renewal is from the day your certification begins through the time that you submit your application.
+You may submit your HPAR application beginning 12 months before your expiration date, up to 2 months before your expiration date to take advantage of early-bird pricing.
+If you collect points and/or submit your application during the 2 months prior to your certification expiration date, you will be assessed the standard recertification fee.
 If you do not submit your HPAR application, your CHPLN certification will expire on the expiration date.
-If your certification expires you may be eligible for reactivation of your expired credential.
-Refer to CHPLN HPAR instructions or contact the national office at 412-787-1057 or via email at firstname.lastname@example.org
+If your certification expires, you may be eligible for reactivation of your expired credential.
+Refer to CHPLN HPAR instructions or contact the national office at 412-787-1057 or via email at [email protected].

 Click here for the CHPLN HPAR packet

 Certificate Printing Guide (PDF)

 Certificate Printing Guide (Video)

 Blog Examples for HPAR